WebAssembly/component-model/design/mvp/JS-Reference.md

 #### Conversions for guest resources

 The *current lender list* is a per-call spec state. `invoke a component function` establishes it for a JS-to-component call.
-Each instance lowered as a `borrow` during that call has its [[LendCount]] incremented and is appended to the list, which protects it from being dropped while lent.
+Each guest resource instance lowered as a `borrow` during that call has its [[LendCount]] incremented and is appended to the list, which protects it from being dropped while lent.
 When the call returns, every [[LendCount]] in the list is decremented.

 For a resource type `R` whose [abstract type](#abstract-and-transparent-types) is one of the component's type exports: